 The exercise course was coming to an end and I wasn’t really sure what to do next.
-Should I do some more volunteering, go back to collage, start thinking about a job etc…
+Should I do some more volunteering, go back to college, start thinking about a job etc…

 I found out that there was going to be a volunteer day out as a way of Thistle saying thank you so I decided I should go.
 It was to Jupiter Artland, an outdoor art gallery and it was there I first met William, Clare and Rachael who worked in the development team at Thistle.

 We were talking about films and I mentioned that my brother (who studies digital media and interaction design at uni) and I just made a video promoting my friends tennis coaching.

 That was it for a few weeks.
 I kept doing the exercise course and going out for walks without the crutch.
 Then I got a text from Rachael – she wondered if I’d be interested in working with them on putting a video together for Thistle.